 - Redness on the outside of your knee; it may also feel warm to the touch

 - Feeling a click or pop on the outside of your knee

-People underestimate how the surfaces we workout on can influence our overall health and performance.
+- Running on Poor Surfaces: People underestimate how the surfaces we work out on can influence our overall health and performance.
 Things like running downhill and on uneven terrain can cause IT band syndrome.

-Some physical conditions can make you more prone to IT band syndrome.
-These includes have bowed legs or a leg that’s longer than the other.
+- Certain Physical Conditions: Some physical conditions can make you more prone to IT band syndrome.
+These include having bowed legs or a leg that’s longer than the other.
 Arthritis in your knee and having weak ab, glutes, and hip muscles can also influence whether or not you will get IT band syndrome.

 If you believe you have IT band syndrome, your doctor will inquire about your symptoms and health history and give you a physical exam.